 This new Quarter horse breed was found to have "cow sense" - a natural instinct for working with cattle.
 This made them popular for horse racing and for working on cattle ranches.
 They were used for cutting cattle, roping, brush riding, and branding calves.
 Cowboys used them in rodeos too.
 (They still do!)

 In addition to being fast and versatile, the American Quarter horse also has some notable physical and mental characteristics.

 The Quarter horse has a small, short and refined head, a strong well-muscled body, broad chest and powerful hindquarters.
 If you've ever ridden one of these horses, you understand what that means!
 They are usually 14 to 16 hands high.
 The color of their coats varies and range from bay, black, brown, chestnut, palomino, dun, red dun, blue dun, blue roan, cremello, white to grey.

-These horses are classified into 3 types: stock, halter and racing and hunter.
+These horses are classified into: stock, halter, racing, and hunter.
 Stock quarter horses are used for western pleasure shows.
-Halter quarter horses for halter competitions, and racing and hunter type horses are bred to sprint short distances.
+Halter quarter horses for halter competitions, racing are used in Quarter Horse races, and hunter types in hunter show classes.

 A lot of riders also believe American Quarter horses are really smart and willing to work!

 Today, there are more than 3 million Quarter horses registered in the American Quarter Horse Association (AQHA) worldwide.